DOT Reasonable Suspicion Training

 Is DOT Reasonable Suspicion Training a Requirement for Supervisors?

 Yes, DOT reasonable suspicion training is absolutely a requirement for supervisors!
-It provides them with the tools and knowledge to properly identify when an employee may be under the influence of drugs or alcohol, and how to respond.
+It provides them with the tools and knowledge to correctly identify when an employee may be under the influence of drugs or alcohol, and how to respond.
 With this training, supervisors can also create a drug-free workplace culture that enforces policies and encourages employees to seek help if they are struggling with substance abuse.
 How To Request the DOT PIN Number?

 • Evidence that the employee's conduct is impacting job performance or workplace safety